radar/guides/patterns.md

-If your gem properly follows [semantic versioning](http://semver.org) with its versioning scheme, then other Ruby developers can take advantage of this when choosing a version constaint to lock down your gem in their app.
+If your gem properly follows [semantic versioning](http://semver.org) with its versioning scheme, then other Ruby developers can take advantage of this when choosing a version constraint to lock down your gem in their application.

 Let's say the following releases of a gem exist: